-Timetable and other details of the exam are available on the Studynet.
+Timetable and other details of the exam are available on ItsLearning.

-A separate description of the common module exam, part 1 at VIA Design & Business is available on the Studynet.
+A separate description of the common module exam, part 1 at VIA Design & Business is available on MyVIA.

-4.7.3.2 Common module exam, part 2 at VIA Design & Business
+4.8.4.2 Common module exam, part 2 at VIA Design & Business

-The purpose of the common module, part 2 exam is for students to demonstrate achievement of the learning objectives for the common modules "Explore the industry" on the 2^{nd} semester equivalent to 15 ECTS credits.
-The learning objectives are specified in the syllabi for the common module "Explore the industry" on the 2^{nd} semester.
+The purpose of the common module, part 2 exam is for students to demonstrate achievement of the learning objectives for the common modules "Explore the industry" on the 2nd semester equivalent to 15 ECTS credits.
+The learning objectives are specified in the syllabi for the common module "Explore the industry" on the 2nd semester.

 The exam consists of an individual exam paper and may include products as well.
-The exam paper is prepared based on an assignment description that is based on the student's common module "Explore the industry" on the 2^{nd} semester.
+The exam paper is prepared based on an assignment description that is based on the student's common module "Explore the industry" on the 2nd semester.

-The common module exam, part 2 on the 2^{nd} semester carries a weight of 50% of the total grade for the common module exam.
-The common module exam, part 1, 1^{st} semester carries a weight of 50% of the total grade for the common module exam.
+The common module exam, part 2 on the 2nd semester carries a weight of 50% of the total grade for the common module exam.
+The common module exam, part 1, 1st semester carries a weight of 50% of the total grade for the common module exam.
 Students must be awarded a minimum grade of 02 for part 1 and 2 of the common module exam to pass the exam.